Finxbridge/finxbridge-website/README.md

-# FinXbridge Website Clone
+# Finxbridge Website Clone

-A modern, fully responsive recreation of the FinXbridge website built with Next.js 14, TypeScript, and Tailwind CSS.
+A modern, fully responsive recreation of the Finxbridge website built with Next.js 14, TypeScript, and Tailwind CSS.
 This project demonstrates production-ready code with best practices for performance, SEO, and accessibility.

 ## Features